A biological bacterial protein that inhibits nerve signals.

 |Fee according to GOÄ:||From 230 €|

 With the right dosage and accurate application of botulinum toxin A / Botox® certain mimic muscles can be relaxed, thereby creating a fresher appearance.
-A long-term,low dosed botulinum toxin treatment regime keeps an adult face youthfully smooth.
-In combination with a healthy lifestyle and botulinum toxin, a slower-aging appearance is possible.
+A long-term, low dosed botulinum toxin treatment regime keeps an adult face youthfully smooth.
+In combination with a healthy lifestyle and botulinum toxin, the appearance of slower-aging is possible.

 Wrinkle treatment with botulinum toxin takes advantage of the inhibiting effect it has on nerve signals.
 Depending on the dosage, and with the exact injection of this neurotoxin, the wrinkle producing mimic muscles treated are either weakened or paralyzed completely.
 The accompanying bending and compressing movements of mimic muscles is then reduced smoothing out the overlying skin.

-Botox is generally used on the upper facial area.
+Botox® is generally used on the upper facial area.
 Good treatment results can be achieved with botulinum toxin on frown lines, forehead wrinkles and crow’s feet.
 Other treatable areas in aesthetic medicine are the lower eyelid wrinkles, smoker’s pucker and chin wrinkles (strawberry chin).
 Botulinum toxin can also be used to raise the eyebrows or weaken strong chewing muscles to give the face a slimmer appearance.
-Asymmetries are the basic rule, rather than the exception.
-Treating the mouth, lower facial area and chin should, however, be left to our experts to avoid siede effects.
-Prominent platysma bands along the neck (turkey neck) can be relaxed with Botox® giving the neck a smoother, tighter appearance.
+Treating the mouth, lower facial area and chin should, however, be left to our experts to avoid asymmetry.
+Prominent platysma bands along the neck (turkey neck) can be relaxed with Botox giving the neck a smoother, tighter appearance.
 In addition, excessive sweating (hyperhidrosis) can also be treated with botulinum toxin.

 Pain thresholds are individually quite different.
 Several injections with a fine needle into the skin must be tolerated.
 Some patients find the treatment painful, while others not.
 An anesthetic ointment provides relief along the eyes and lip areas.